777Sev777/Halo-2-Custom-Shaders/README.md

 By integrating these techniques, this shader offers a substantial improvement over the default shadow and lighting systems in Halo 2, providing a more Viable use for dynamic lights in both gameplay and cinematics.

+Dynamic Lighting Documentation and Best Practices v1.0

+1. Introduction
+This document provides guidance on optimizing dynamic lighting within game scenes.
+It is crucial to understand that this is intended exclusively for dynamic lights, this shader is NOT designed to replace Lightmapping.

+2. Fundamental Settings for Dynamic Lights

+Shader Activation: Ensure the Light tag is set to 3tap.
+If it is set to 1tap, the shader will remain inactive.

+Light Framerate Killer: Enable the "Light Framerate Killer" within the Light tag.

+Filtering Level Adjustment: Modify the "fall off" setting in Sapien for each light to tailor the filtering levels.

+3. Shadow Management in Large Areas

+Optimizing Shadow Casting: In scenes with extensive instance geometry, I recommend disabling shadow casting on environment in the light tag to prevent visual inconsistencies, such as disappearing shadows.

+Adjusting Bounding Radius: If shadows of objects like crates, scenery, or bipeds vanish at certain angles, increment their "Bounding Radius" by 1-2 units to rectify the issue.

+4. Considerations for Light Size and Field of View

+Balance Between Size and Shadow Quality: Larger lights may reduce the shadow quality of smaller objects due to the stretching of shadow maps.
+This phenomenon is akin to enlarging a 2D image.

+Recommended Lighting Strategy: For larger environments, it is advised to use multiple moderately large lights rather than a single, oversized light source.
+This approach maintains shadow integrity, though experimentation is encouraged.

+5. Engine Limitations and Workarounds

+Dynamic Light Limit: The engine supports a maximum of 32 dynamic lights in a BSP, but creative techniques can extend this limit.

+Scripting and Trigger Volumes: Employ scripting to manage dynamic lights, removing them when exiting an area and adding new ones upon entry.
+Other methods to circumvent this limitation should also be explored.

+6. High-Resolution Performance

+4K Resolution Advisory: High-resolution settings such as 4K can lead to performance issues.
+Operating at 1080p or using a high-end machine for 4K is recommended.

+7. chieving Sharp Shadows

+Light Size and FOV for Sharpness: Utilize smaller lights (0.5x1) with a FOV of 10-60 for sharper shadows.
+Adjust the filtering for the desired look.

+Shader Technology: This shader, being a "300tap" shader as opposed to the standard "3tap," samples the shadow map over 300 times, reducing shadow aliasing and enhancing visual appeal.

+As you dive into using these dynamic lighting techniques, remember your input is invaluable in that process. and we encourage experimentation to get the most out of it

+I'm genuinely excited to see how you'll use these tools.
+Your support and feedback mean the world to me and have been crucial in getting us to this point.
+So, thank you for downloading v1.0 of this shader, for sticking with me, and for being part of this project.
+I can't wait to see the amazing things you'll achieve with this new resource.